sohonetlabs/nameko-rediskn/README.rst

 - ``events``, ``keys`` and ``dbs`` as a single value (string) or a list of values to subscribe to.
 They are all optional but at least one of those arguments must be provided.

+For more information, you can check the documentation of the ``RedisKNEntrypoint`` entrypoint.

 **NOTE**: this dependency is not "cluster-aware" and fires on all service instances.
 There are different ways to solve that: using ddebounce_ is